ShorelineCrypto/electrum-doge/README.rst

 Getting started
 ===============

-(*If you've come here looking to simply run Electrum-NMC,* `you may download it here`_.)
+(*If you've come here looking to simply run Electrum-DOGE,* `you may download it here`_.)

-.. _you may download it here: https://www.namecoin.org/download/betas/
+.. _you may download it here: https://www.dogecoin.org/download/betas/

-Electrum-NMC itself is pure Python, and so are most of the required dependencies, but not everything.
+Electrum-DOGE itself is pure Python, and so are most of the required dependencies, but not everything.
 The following sections describe how to run from source, but here is a TL;DR::